kamranayub/pluralsight-course-mcp-in-practice/README.md

 This repository is for the Pluralsight course **[Model Context Protocol in Practice](https://www.pluralsight.com/courses/model-context-protocol-practice)**.
 The license is Apache 2.0.

 [<img width="867" height="443" alt="image" src="https://github.com/user-attachments/assets/cb5e5e75-eaa9-44a6-a00a-74f0a4dd8345" />](https://www.pluralsight.com/courses/model-context-protocol-practice)

 > Model Context Protocol (MCP) opens the door for connecting AI models to real systems.
-This course will teach you how to implement MCP servers and clients, integrate tools and resources, and secure your MCP applications.
+This course will teach you how to implement MCP servers that work with agentic tooling, both locally and remotely, and secure them using OAuth.

 ## Table of Contents